 The Midland District Clerk, Mr. Ross Bush, serves as the Clerk for domestic relations matters and civil suits.
 His office is located on the third floor of the Courthouse, phone number: (432) 688-4500.
-The Midland County Clerk, Mrs. Cheryl Becker, serves as the Clerk of Court for all juvenile, adult misdemeanors, probate, guardianship, J.P.
+The Midland County Clerk, Mrs. Alison Haley, serves as the Clerk of Court for all juvenile, adult misdemeanors, probate, guardianship, J.P.
 Appeals and alleged incapacity commitments.
 Her office is located on the fourth floor of the Courthouse, phone number: (432) 688-4400.

 Judges Moore and Peeler cooperate closely in matters of docketing, hearings and trials.
 Your case, of whatever nature, is likely to be tried by either judge, despite its assigned number.